Chaitya2108/cse15l-lab-reports/labreport1.md

 [user@sahara ~]$
 ```
 * The `ls` command is run from the `home` directory.
 * The `ls` command shows an overview of all the files and directories directly inside the working directory.
 No input is given, so the command works from the `home` directory.
-Since the only item directly inside of `home` is `messages`, the ls command outputs `messages`.
+Since the only item directly inside of `home` is `/lecture1`, the ls command outputs `lecture1`.
 * No error occurs with this command.